-The Greater Sage-Grouse (GRSG) is a BLM Sensitive Species as a result of a 2015 decision by the U.S. Fish and Wildlife Service to not list the species under the Endangered Species Act.
+The GRSG is a BLM Sensitive Species as a result of a 2015 decision by the U.S. Fish and Wildlife Service to not list the species under the Endangered Species Act.
 GRSG are a landscape-scale species that are seasonally mobile and annually have a large home range (Stiver et al. 2006).
-According to the California Department of Fish and Wildlife, any interference with GRSG reproduction is a limiting factor in the survival of sage-grouse in Lassen County.
-Specific factors that limit population expansion of sage-grouse include: loss of vegetation cover and degradation of riparian areas, and degradation of wet meadows.
+According to the California Department of Fish and Wildlife, any interference with GRSG reproduction is a limiting factor in the survival of GRSG in Lassen County.
+Specific factors that limit population expansion of GRSG include loss of vegetation cover, degradation of riparian areas, and degradation of wet meadows.
 Chick recruitment is diminished in areas lacking an abundance of succulent vegetation or available clean water.

 The HMA falls almost entirely within the boundary of the Buffalo-Skedaddle GRSG Population Management Unit.
 The HMA contains lands classified as priority habitat management areas (PHMA), general habitat management areas (GHMA), other habitat management areas (OHMA), and unclassified (typically non-habitat) (see Appendix L for map).
 PHMAs are defined as BLM-administered lands identified as the highest value to maintaining sustainable GRSG populations.
-GHMAs are BLMadministered lands where special management will apply to sustain GRSG populations in adjacent areas.
-OHMAs are BLM-administered lands identified as unmapped habitat within the planning area and contain seasonal or connectivity habitat areas (ARMPA, as amended 2019).
+GHMAs are BLM-administered lands where special management will apply to sustain GRSG populations in adjacent areas.
+OHMAs are BLM-administered lands identified as unmapped habitat within the planning area and contain seasonal or connectivity habitat areas (ARMPA 2015).

 GRSG and their habitat are present within the HMA.
-There are currently 13 active leks (strutting grounds vital to mating) within the HMA.
-Early brood-rearing usually requires meadow and herbaceous riparian habitat within a close proximity to sagebrush cover.
-Late summer brood-rearing habitat includes areas with an abundance of sagebrush uplands.
-As with nesting habitat, late summer brood-rearing habitat is very limited in some parts of the HMA due to a lack of native perennial herbaceous understory.
+There are currently 12 known active or pending leks (strutting grounds vital to mating) within the HMA.
+Early brood-rearing consists of upland sagebrush sites relatively close to nest sites, typically characterized by high species richness, with an abundance of forbs and insects.
+Late brood-rearing habitat are characterized by succulent forbs next to or intermixed with sagebrush.
+Hens typically move their chicks to more mesic conditions, such as higher elevation sagebrush communities, wet meadow complexes, or agricultural fields.
+As with nesting habitat within the HMA, late brood-rearing habitat is very limited due to a lack of native perennial herbaceous understory.
 Based on telemetry detections and visual observations GRSG use portions of the HMA year round.
-These sensitive birds are at risk because of the continued degradation of their critical habitats by overuse from excess wild horses and burros.
+Degradation of riparian and wetland habitats from continuous use by excess wild horses and burros is one reason these birds are at risk.